 4. Refuse entry if swimmer is not acclimated to cold water swimming.

-What method(s) of swimmer preparation will you take:
+What method(s) of swimmer preparation will you take: Historical water temperature and weather data will be on race form.
+Previous experience with cold swims will be recommended.
+Recommendations for the use of heat retaining swimwear will be included.